GET FREE SHIPPING OVER $25! Use Code: TWSPRING25

 Cure: Remove any deseased plants and set new bulbs in another, wel- drained and sunny location, spacing the bulbs generously to increase air circulation and reduce humidity.
 Spray plants with zineb, maneb or phaltan.

 Slugs resemble shell- less snails.
 Fat and legless, they grow 3/4 inch to 5 inches long and may be gray , yellowish white, brown or black.
 They feed mostly at night, eating large, ragged holes in leaves near the ground, especially young shoots, and leaving a trail of silvery slime.
 Prime targets are dahlias and lilies.

 Cure: Dust or spray the soil with metaldehyde or use metaldehyde pellets as bait.
 Leave a bowl of beer or grape juice near the plants to lure and drown the slugs.
 Circle the inside edge of flower beds with strips of coarse sand, cinders or ground limestone, which block the slugs' passage.

 The Augusta disease is caused by the tobacco necrosis virus, which is transferred to the roots by the swarm cells of the fungus Olpidium brassicae.
-This is particularly encouraged by soil temperatures above 9°C. Infected plants do not necessarily show symptoms.
+This is particularly encouraged by soil temperatures above 48 degrees Fahrenheit.
+Infected plants do not necessarily show symptoms.
 The disease may suddenly appear when the plants are planted out during frost.
 Augusta disease is most common in tulips that are planted early at high temperatures after storage on a standing ground.